Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/automatically-refetching-with-react-query.md

 A super cool feature of React Query is that we can auto refetch on a specified interval.

-This could be useful if you have quickly changing data that needs to be rechecked every minute.
+This could be useful if you quickly change data that needs to be rechecked every minute.

 In our example, we'll call a random API endpoint, meaning every request has new data, and showcase whatever is in that refetch.